Proof Theory of Riesz Spaces and Modal Riesz Spaces: Hypersequent Calculus for Modal Riesz Spaces

-\subsection{Decidability -- Proof of Theorem \ref{thm:decidability}}
+\subsection{Decidability -- Proof of Theorem~\ref{thm:decidability}}

-In this section we adapt the algorithm presented in Section \ref{subsec:modal_free_decidability} and prove the decidability of the \hmr\ system.
+In this section we adapt the algorithm presented in Section~\ref{subsec:modal_free_decidability} and prove the decidability of the \hmr\ system.

-The procedure takes a hypersequent $G$, where scalars are polynomials over scalar-variables $\vec{\alpha}$ as coefficients in weighted formulas, and construct a formula $\phi_G(\vec{\alpha}) \in FO(\mathbb{R},+,\times,\leq)$ in the language of the first order theory of the real closed field.
-The procedure is recursive and terminates because each recursive call decreases the logical complexity and the modal complexity (i.e., the maximal modal depth of any formulas) of its input $G$.
+The procedure takes a hypersequent $G$, where scalars are polynomials over scalar-variables $\vec{\alpha}$ as coefficients in weighted terms, and construct a formula $\phi_G(\vec{\alpha}) \in FO(\mathbb{R},+,\times,\leq)$ in the language of the first order theory of the reals.
+The procedure is recursive and terminates because each recursive call decreases the logical complexity and the modal complexity (i.e., the maximal modal depth of any terms) of its input $G$.
 The key property is that a sequence of scalars $\vec{s}\in\mathbb{R}$ satisfies $\phi_G$ if and only if the hypersequent $G[s_j/\alpha_j]$ is derivable in the system \hmr.
-The decidability then follows from the well--known fact that the theory $FO(\mathbb{R},+,\times,\leq)$ admits quantifier elimination and is decidable \cite{tarski1951,GRIGOREV198865}.
+The decidability then follows from the well-known fact that the theory $FO(\mathbb{R},+,\times,\leq)$ admits quantifier elimination and is decidable~\cite{tarski1951,GRIGOREV198865}.

-The algorithm to construct $\phi_G$ takes as input $G$ and proceeds as follows: \begin{enumerate} \item if $G$ is not a basic hypersequent (i.e., if it contains any complex formula whose outermost connective is not $\Diamond$ or $1$ or $\overline{1}$), then the algorithm returns
+The algorithm to construct $\phi_G$ takes as input $G$ and proceeds as follows: \begin{enumerate} \item if $G$ is not a basic hypersequent (i.e., if it contains any complex term whose outermost connective is not $\Diamond$ or $1$ or $\overline{1}$), then the algorithm returns

 where $G_1,\dots, G_n$ are the basic hypersequents obtained by iteratively applying the logical rules, and $\phi_{G_i}$ is the formula recursively computed by the algorithm on input $G_i$. \item if $G$ has the shape $\vdash$ then $\phi_G = \top$. \item if $G$ is a basic hypersequent which is not $\vdash$ then $G$ has the shape where $\Gamma_i = \vec{R}_{i,1}.x_1,...,\vec{R}_{i,k}.x_k, \vec{S}_{i,1}.\covar{x_1},...,\vec{S}_{i,k}.\covar{x_{k}}$.
 For all $I \subsetneq [1...m]$, we define: \begin{itemize} \item A formula $Z_I(\beta_1,...,\beta_m)$ that states that for all $i \in I$, $\beta_i = 0$.